Linn 9000: History

-The Linn 9000 was Roger Linn's first attempt to create an integrated sampling/sequencing/MIDI workstation, but was plagued with problems from the beginning.
+The Linn 9000 was Roger Linn's first attempt to create an integrated sampling/sequencing/MIDI workstation, but it was plagued with problems from the beginning.
 On early models, the power supply over-heated the CPU and had to be replaced under warranty, but insurmountable issues with the Linn 9000's operating system forced its eventual demise.

 The original Linn 9000 operating system had numerous bugs and it was common for the machine to lock-up and lose data.
-The OS was mostly written in an esoteric high-level programming language called FORTH with some machine language.
+The OS was mostly written in an esoteric high-level programming language called Forth with some machine language.
 In early versions, some of the FORTH code produced unacceptable delays in user interface functions and was rewritten in machine language.
 Linn attempted to debug, rewrite and enhance the operating system after firing the engineers who had written it, but he was limited by the 64K code space memory segmentation in the Intel 8088 microprocessor that left no room for new features.
 Further software development was abandoned.

 The flawed Linn 9000 operating system was also used in the LinnSequencer, a rack mount 32 track hardware MIDI sequencer introduced by Linn Electronics in 1985.
 As a result, both machines earned a reputation for being notoriously unreliable.
 A planned rack mount successor to the Linn 9000, the LinnDrum Midistudio, which would have utilized the same operating system, was never released.

 These issues contributed to the eventual demise of Linn Electronics in 1986, but Linn drew heavily on the Linn 9000 and the Sequential Circuits Studio 440 when he designed the Akai MPC60, released in 1988.

 Forat Music and Electronics purchased the assets of Linn Electronics, recreating the Linn 9000 with a stable, bug-free operating system, releasing it as the Forat F9000 in 1987.